Sjain0905/Spotify-Discography-Explorer/README.md

 - Album results are capped at 10 per artist (`limit=10` in the API call).
 - Search returns the top-matching artist only — there's no artist disambiguation UI if multiple artists share a name.
 - Uses the Client Credentials flow, so it only accesses public catalog data — no playlists, saved albums, or user-specific data.
+- ⚠️ **Security note:** the Client Credentials token exchange runs entirely in the browser, so `VITE_CLIENT_SECRET` is visible in the network tab of anyone who opens the app.
+This is fine for local/personal use, but if you deploy this publicly, move the token exchange to a small backend or serverless function instead of exposing the secret client-side.